Bayesian experimental design without posterior calculations: an adversarial approach: Further details of pharmacokinetic example

 \subsection{Choice of $K$}

-Figure \ref{fig:pk_Kcomparison} compares GDA convergence, based on $\mathcal{J}_{\text{ADV}}$ estimates, when using $K=1,10,100$ samples to estimate $\mathcal{K}$ in \eqref{eq:Kest}.
+Section \ref{sec:pk_methods} mentions that, when performing the GDA analysis of the pharmacokinetic example, we compared several choices of $K$, the number samples to estimate $\mathcal{K}$ in \eqref{eq:Kest}.
+Figure \ref{fig:pk_Kcomparison} shows the results of using $K=1,10,100$ by plotting $\mathcal{J}_{\text{ADV}}$ estimates, as defined in \eqref{eq:Jhat}.
 It shows that convergence is slowest for $K=100$.
-We chose $K=1$ for use in the main paper as it appears slightly quicker than $K=10$.
+We use $K=1$ in the main paper as it appears slightly quicker than $K=10$.